Need a New Car on a Tight Budget?

 If you really need a replacement vehicle, your best option is to buy a compact, reliable, and fuel-efficient used car that is at least 4 years old (but not more than 7).
 Vehicles go through maximum depreciation in the first 5 years, so you'll basically be purchasing a vehicle in which the previous owner has paid the bulk of the depreciation cost.

 At the same time, the car won't depreciate as quickly while you own it.
-There are several good, reliable used cars you can buy for less than $5,000.
+There are several good, reliable used cars you should be able to buy for less than $10,000.
+Older Hondas and Toyotas are usually your best bet.

 Consider Leasing